jecisc/Microdown/doc/syntax.md

   ```
 ```
 produces:

 ```text
 accept: aVisitor
  	^ aVisitor visitCode: self
 ```

 ### Tables

 It is possible to write tables in markup.
 These tables are intended to be short and not too wide.
-The cells of the tables can only be markedup with inline markup.
+The cells of the tables can only be marked up with inline markup.
 ```text
 | Header1 | Header2 | Header 3 |
 | --- | ---- | --- |